arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 echo 1 > /sys/class/pwm/pwmchip0/pwm9/enable
 ```

-This is optional but we can use the following command if you want to monitor the temperature of the device or environment:
+You can use the following command if you want to monitor the temperature of the device or environment (optional step):

 ```
 cat /sys/devices/virtual/thermal/thermal_zone0/temp